 ACT flashcards are a great way to study for short bursts of time, and you may find them to be an easier way into a more intense study plan that involves practice questions, such as the 2-month ACT study schedule.

 A Final Word

-While the new ACT announcement about taking your ACT test at-home may have excited, surprised, or even scared you, keep in mind that information about this test will roll out over the next few months.
+While the new ACT announcement about taking your ACT test at-home may have excited, surprised, or even scared you, keep in mind that information about this test will roll out over the next year.
 In the meantime, the best thing you can do is to prioritize your physical, mental, and emotional health—and work in as much study as you can.
 Stay safe out there!

 More from Magoosh